Dooist MCP Server

 complete_task Mark done

-update_task Change anything including context
+update_task Change anything including context and parent

-delete_task Remove
+delete_task Remove (cascades to subtasks)

 today Due today + overdue